MotorizedWandOfFury/Podiatry2/README.md

 Podiatry
 =========

-A PHP-based application for managing the medical documentation for a Podiatry clinic.
+A PHP-based application for managing the medical documentation of a Podiatry clinic.